oss/meetme/docs/docs/architecture/index.md

 # Architecture

 Meetme is build with the idea of splitting things up, things should do 1 thing.
 Everything is ideally split into its own container, which is then orchestrated using compose (either docker or podman).
-A main overview of each component is
+There are three compose files, `docker-compose-admin`, `Docker-compose-hotload`, and `Docker-compose-prod` (prod version of hotload, use this when deploying).

+Both `Docker-compose-hotload` and `Docker-compose-prod` start up Meetme, which includes the backend, frontend, and databases. `docker-compose-admin` can be ran separately and independently of the other two and sets up an admin dashboard.
+See systems.md for more information.

 ## Frontend and Backend

-Ran using the `Docker-compose-split-ssl.yml` file.
+Ran using `Docker-compose-hotload.yml` or `docker-compose-prod`.

 `entrypoint`
-: This runs the front facing nginx server and handles ssl
+: This runs the front facing nginx server, handles ssl upgrade, and forwards requests to either the frontend (localhost.edu on dev) or backend (api.localhost.edu on dev).

-`proxy`
-: An internal nginx server use for communication between internal components
+`frontend`
+: Frontend, served using webpack and made using tailwindcss and react.

+`backend-proxy`
+: Proxies requests to the backend (API) or to the websocket.

+`backend`
+: Backend made using express.
+Communicates with the databases.

 `mongo`, `mongo-jr`, `mongo-third`
-: MongoDB databses, three are required for replication
+: MongoDB databases, three are required for replication, each database also runs a monogo-exporter server to serve metrics to a socket.
+See Admin section below.

-`backend`
-: Backend

-`frontend`
-: Frontend

 `socket`
-: Runs the websocket, which communicates between the database and frontend nginx
+: Runs the websocket, which streams changes from the database.
+Frontend connects to it via `api.localhost.edu/sauron` for live reload of pages.

 `openldap`
 : LDAP, this gives us access to netids used for authentication